Alessio1599/EEG-processing/README.md

 # EEG-analysis
 This repository is designed to apply initial preprocessing steps to EEG data collected during a 3-stimulus auditory oddball task.
 The data preprocessing includes various signal processing techniques essential for preparing the EEG data for further analysis.

+This project includes implementations in both Python (MNE) and MATLAB.

 ## Table of content
 - [EEG-analysis](#eeg-analysis)
   - [Table of content](#table-of-content)